Browse|Generate|My Checklists

 Receive your interview decision

 Most decisions are given on the spot.
-Approved: your passport will be returned with the visa (usually within 1-2 weeks by courier).
+Approved: your passport will be returned with the visa within 1-2 weeks by courier.
 Refused (221g): you may need to submit additional documents.
-Denied (214b): you can reapply, but should address the reason for denial.
+Denied (214b): you can reapply, but should address the reason for denial — consider consulting an immigration lawyer before reapplying.